wenjie-tu/class-notes/IntMacro/README.md

 | [Final](Final/Final20.pdf)              | [Solutions to Final](Final/README.md)     |

 * Problem sets do not count towards to the final grade (they are only for practice).
-* All copy rights are reserved.
+* All copy rights reserved.